Vegetable Bhaji Salad with Sour Cream, Lemon And Coriander

 4

-• x 5ml spoon paprika or Chilli powder
+• ½ x 5ml spoon paprika or chilli powder

 • 2 red chillies, deseeded and finely chopped

-• 2 0.5 cm piece root ginger, peeled and finely chopped
+• 2.5cm piece root ginger, peeled and finely chopped

 • A small bunch of fresh coriander leaves, chopped